Get news, updates, and insights delivered straight to your inbox.

 While this marketing strategy for creating digital assets seems easy and efficient at first, it actually causes more speed bumps on the road to marketing collateral generation.
 When marketers fail to use shared company drives and save assets directly to their desktops, various problems arise.
 For example, if they create a newsletter from scratch, there is a lack of proper brand elements like current logos, fonts, and color palettes.
 This can ultimately jeopardize brand consistency.

 When a marketer chooses to not work out of a shared drive, they also silo their team members from being able to collaborate on marketing initiatives or projects.
 By saving marketing assets directly to their desktops instead, they in turn create a new version of an asset that can’t be accessed by the rest of the company.
 As a result, other marketers have no choice but to one-off creative requests to designers when they can’t find the templates they need.
-This also causes issues with version control, as the marketer has cut off visibility to the overall creative workflow of a campaign.
+This also causes issues with version control, as the marketer has cut off visibility to the overall creative workflow management of a campaign.
 Without version control, brand inconsistencies quickly arise, time is wasted hunting down collateral or dealing with one-off requests, and there’s no “one source of truth” to consult for any asset being developed and changed.

 We’ve previously discussed the importance of brand consistency, as it’s how companies build strong relationships with their clientele and develop a positive reputation.
 If an organization’s target audience senses a deviation from the normal brand messaging, they begin to question the brand’s integrity, potentially costing them their brand equity.
 Consistent content is a critical part of the customer experience, and poor content management ranks as the number one reason that organizations struggle with brand consistency.